Rokiis1/roadmap/css/README.md

 ### Box Model

 The CSS box model describes the layout of elements on a web page.
-It consists of four components: content, padding, border, and margin.
+It consists of four components: content, `padding`, `border`, and `margin`.
 Understanding the box model is crucial for positioning and spacing elements correctly.

 ![Box model](./images/boxModel.png)